The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Fast, Scalable, and Parallel in Graph-based JAX

-For example, the action space is of size $1,068$ for 2-player \textbf{3x3} games and $2,322$ for the \textbf{4x4} version.
+For example, the action space is of size $1,068$ for 2-player \textbf{9C} games and $2,322$ for the \textbf{16C} version.

 \paragraph{YLE is a symmetric ToM environment} \cite{Sclar2022Symmetric} defines symmetric ToM environments as environments that (1) have a symmetric action space, (2) feature imperfect information, (3) allow the observation of others, and (4) require information-seeking behaviour.
-YLE features all four and thus qualifies.
-First, the action space is symmetric (see above).
+YLE features all four and thus qualifies, as also described in \citet{yang2024yokai}: First, the action space is symmetric (see above).
 Second, information is imperfect since agents can never observe all cards first-hand and, for most of the game, only know a very limited subset of all cards.
-Third, it allows the observation of others both using explicitly encoded actions, as in \texttt{ToMTrack} or by observing their moves indirectly via their observations.
+Third, it allows the observation of others both using explicitly encoded actions or by observing their moves indirectly via their observations.
 Fourth, information needs to be acquired by observing cards first-hand or, second-hand, by interpreting moves and reasoning about knowledge.
-Agents that do not seek information and, for instance, repentantly observe the same card, will fail the game.
+Agents that do not seek information and, for instance, repeatedly observe the same card, will fail the game.

 \paragraph{Number of Players, Hints and the Difficulty}